mhmdcs/fastapi-socialmedia/README.md

 Run `pip freeze` to check that all the aforementioned packages were installed.

-Download and install PostgreSQL, host a database on localhost and connect to it by providing its credentials in the project.
+Download and install PostgreSQL, host a database on localhost and connect to it by providing its credentials in the project (create an `env` file at the project's root directoy).

 ```
 DATABASE_HOSTNAME=localhost // database host name